ThePythonicCow/rawscan/README.md

 (to be written - shrinking or expanding the buffer while in use)

+# Helper Routines

+(to be written - some minor helper routines that support various carriage return/newline conventions such as a chomp that works well with the returns from rt_getline, and access routines for potentially interesting fields or values of the (theoretically) opaque RAWSCAN structure.)

 # Comparative Analysis:

-As part of developing other Unix/Linux command line tools over the years that process data line by line, I've never been happy with the existing alternatives for scanning input lines:
+As part of developing other personal Unix/Linux command line tools over the years that process data line by line, I've not been happy with the existing alternatives for scanning input lines:

  - stdio's [gets](https://www.studymite.com/blog/strings-in-c#read_using_gets)() is dangerously insecure, allowing buffer overflow.
  - stdio's [fgets](https://www.studymite.com/blog/strings-in-c#read_using_fgets)(), [scanf](http://c-faq.com/stdio/scanfprobs.html)() and [getchar](https://www.studymite.com/blog/strings-in-c#read_using_getchar)() use slow double buffering.